Responsive Header

 The Problem:

-Reddit threads and App Store reviews mentioned "can't deposit checks easily" (85 mentions in 3 months).
-Customer support receiving 400+ mobile deposit inquiries per month.
+Reddit and App Store reviews complained about "mobile deposit problems" (85 mentions in 3 months).
+400+ monthly support inquiries.

 Results: